 Before you and your designer can come up with a floor plan layout that makes sense, you’ve got to grab some basic measurements of your existing space.
 Use the kitchen measurement guide below to help you measure your kitchen with cabinets, appliances, openings and walls.
-Watch the video below to see a step-by-step guide on sketching your new kitchen and measuring the space for the remodel.

 1. Sketch an Outline of Your Kitchen

 Label each wall with a number or letter for easier reference in future design and new kitchen layout planning discussions.
 Precise scale isn’t important.
 Take pictures of each wall and closer shots detailing any obstructions.
 This step helps your designer visualize the things you’ve noted on your drawing.